amyleadem/issue-template/proposal-template.md

 ### Accessibility
 _Identify any accessibility considerations specific to this component._
-- _Is the component compatible with assistive technologies?_
+- _Will the component be compatible with assistive technologies?_
 <!--
 Consider the following:
 - Keyboard-only interaction